Life insurance in Canada: Why you should buy a policy in 2025

 Life insurance offers financial security when you need it most.
 With rising costs in Canada, protection is more important than ever.
 Find affordable coverage today.

-For many Canadians, life insurance is one of the most basic elements of responsible financial planning.
-While purchasing a life policy is especially important for people with children or other dependents, it’s also smart for anyone focused on building a solid financial foundation for the future.
+For many Canadians, life insurance is a basic element of responsible financial planning.
+While purchasing a policy is especially important for people with children or other dependents, it’s also smart for anyone focused on building a solid financial future.
+Yet, many Canadians are living without life insurance or with gaps in their coverage.

-This article breaks down life insurance in Canada, how Canadians buy policies, and why coverage still matters, even as costs continue to rise.
+This article breaks down the current landscape of life insurance in Canada and explains why coverage still matters, despite rising costs.

 Key takeaways